Weakly positive and directed Anosov representations: Positive flags in .

-In the case when $n=2$, $\mathfrak{U}(F,H,K)$ is the open subinterval of $\Pb(V)$ with endpoints $F$ and $H$ that does not contain $K$.
-For general $V$, observe that $\mathfrak{U}(F,H,K)\subset\Fc(V)$ is connected and open.
-It is well-known that every positive tuple of flags is in general position; a proof can be found in \cite[Appendix A]{SunWienhardZhang}.
-Theorem \ref{thm: Fock-Goncharov} then allows us to deduce the following proposition.
+In the case when $n=2$, $\mathfrak{U}(F,H,K)$ is the open subinterval of $\Pb(V)$ with endpoints $F$ and $H$ that does not contain $K$, and the proof of Theorem \ref{thm: general k} is a straightforward cross ratio computation.
+However, for general $V$, the proof of Theorem \ref{thm: general k} is more involved; it requires understanding properties of $B_k$ evaluated along positive tuples of flags, and understanding how positivity is preserved under taking certain quotients.
+The remainder of this section is the proof of Theorem \ref{thm: general k}.